lixixibj/lixixibj.github.io/_pages/about.md

   - /about.html
 ---

-He earned his Ph.D. degree in Statistics under the guidance of Dr. Jingsong Yuan at The University of Manchester.
+He is currently a postdoctoral researcher at Department of Management and Engineering, Tsinghua University, working on time series forecasting and causal inference under the supervision of Dr. Xiaojie Mao.
+His research is funded by Shuimu Tsinghua Scholar Program.
+He earned his Ph.D. in Statistics from The University of Manchester, where he was advised by Dr. Jingsong Yuan.

 Recent News
 ======
+* 07-2024, Start a postdoc
 * 01-2024, Ph.D.
 Graduation
 * 07-2023, Recipient of Chinese Government Award for Outstanding Self-financed Students Abroad (600 young talents across the world)
 * 09-2019, Recipient of Dean's Doctoral Scholarship Award